manushi0304/flight_tracker/README.md

 Telegram alert on a ≥₹1,000 price drop, and a Monday Telegram digest of the cheapest fare per route each week.

-**Notifications use Telegram, not WhatsApp.** Twilio's WhatsApp sandbox looked free but its trial account expires 30 days after signup, which doesn't work for a multi-month tracking window.
-Telegram's Bot API is free indefinitely, with no trial, no card, and no message limits — so that's what this project uses.

 This project supports **two deployment modes**:

 | Mode | Cost | Where jobs run |